 - Compare to state-of-art in fair way

 - Show all relevant data + papers

-- A table can help
+- Use table

-- although measurements are hard to compare

 - Use common FoM definitions

 - ADC, VCO, filter

 - Be careful to define your own FoM

 - Do not misuse FoM for showing off

 - Power ~ SNR.
 BW makes sense

 - Power/bondpad is NOT a good FoM!!